Val-End/FlxScaledSliceSprite/README.md

 - Supports custom dimensions or auto-sizing

-- deal for scalable GUIs or pixel-perfect UIs
+- Ideal for scalable GUIs or pixel-perfect UIs

-- Built by a HaxeFlixel user for HaxeFlixel users
+- Built by a HaxeFlixel user for HaxeFlixel users :3

 ---